Supreme Headquarters Allied Powers Europe: 1970s – Haig and Rogers

 A creature of habit, Haig took the same route to SHAPE every day – a pattern of behavior that did not go unnoticed by terrorist groups.
 On June 25, 1979, Haig was the apparent target of an assassination attempt in Mons, Belgium.
 A land mine blew up under the bridge on which Haig's car was traveling, narrowly missing Haig's car, but wounding three of his bodyguards in a following car.
 Authorities later attributed responsibility for the attack to the German Red Army Faction.

 Haig's successor, General Bernard W. Rogers, became somewhat of an institution in Europe as the former U.S. Army chief of staff occupied the office for nearly eight years; a brief outcry arose from the other NATO capitals when Rogers was slated for retirement by the U.S. administration in 1987.
-Rogers was replaced by General John R. Galvin after Galvin was being advised he was being picked by Secretary of Defense Casper Weinberger in February-March 1987.
+Rogers was replaced by General John R. Galvin after Galvin was being advised he was being picked by Secretary of Defense Caspar Weinberger in February–March 1987.

-1980s-1990s
+1980s–1990s

 ACE in 1986 had three major subordinate commands (MSCs), one each for Northern, Central, and Southern Europe, as well as smaller commands.